How much sleep teenagers actually need

 However, you wake up feeling like it has only been 10 minutes and it’s time for school again.
 That is how most teenagers in this country feel right now, waking feeling like they only slept for only 10 minutes.
 This is due to the lack of sleep a lot of teenagers are experiencing today.
 Depending on the age group, an average teen should get at least eight to nine hours of sleep every day.

-According to the CDC, the average teenager aged 13-18 will need more than 8 hours to sleep every day.
+According to the Centers for Disease Control and Prevention, the average teenager aged 13-18 will need more than 8 hours to sleep every day.
 Although sleep is very important for people of all ages, it is arguable that sleep is the most important for teenagers.

 This is because teens are in the fastest-growing phase in their whole life due to puberty.
 This includes rapid physical and mental growth.